jackvreeken/rtc-tools/doc/examples/optimization/pumped_hydropower_system.rst

 * Priority 30

-  * Maximize the revenue generated form using turbines at the upper and lower reservoir
+  * Maximize the revenue generated from using turbines at the upper and lower reservoir

 .. literalinclude:: ../../../examples/pumped_hydropower_system/src/example.py
   :language: python